What is a Limit Order?

 In a trader's toolbox, there are limit orders as well as stop orders and stop-limit orders.
 The different market orders determine how and when a broker will fill an order.
 Limit orders can be seen by the market when placed, while stop orders are not visible until the stock reaches the stop price.
 A stop order lacks the risk of a partial fill because it becomes a market order when the stock hits the stop price.

 Stop order prices are the opposite of limit order prices.
 Stop buy orders instruct a broker to buy shares once a stock reaches a price that's higher than the current market price — Remember, you will typically place a buy limit order at a price below the current price.
-A stop sell order, also known as a stop-loss order, instructs a broker to sell once the price hits a set level below the current stock price — you typically place sell limit orders above the current price.
+A stop sell order, also known as a stop-loss order, instructs a broker to sell once the price hits a set level below the current stock price.
+Conversely, a sell limit order is placed above the current market price.

 Investors should carefully select the stop price they use for a stop order since short-term market fluctuations in a stock’s price can activate a stop order.
 Also, the stop price is not the guaranteed execution price for a stop order — It’s a trigger price that causes the stop order to become a market order.